gatsbyjs/gatsby/docs/contributing/code-contributions.md

   the built files from your cloned copy of Gatsby.
 It'll watch for your changes to Gatsby packages and copy them into the site.
 For more detailed instructions see the [gatsby-dev-cli README](https://www.npmjs.com/package/gatsby-dev-cli) and check out the [gatsby-dev-cli demo video](https://www.youtube.com/watch?v=D0SwX1MSuas).

+  - To copy files from just one package such as `gatsby`, run `gatsby-dev --packages gatsby`

   - Note: If you plan to modify packages that are exported from `gatsby` directly, you need to either add those manually to your test sites so that they are listed in `package.json` (e.g. `yarn add gatsby-link`), or specify them explicitly with `gatsby-dev --packages gatsby-link`).